-How do recursive servers choose which root server to query, and which root server identity should my recursive server prefer?
+3.1 How do recursive servers choose which root server to query, and which root server identifier should my recursive server prefer?

-This is called the "server selection algorithm".
+This is called the "server selection algorithm."
 The DNS protocol does not specify how a recursive name server should choose from among a set for a particular query.
-Thus, each recursive software vendor can determine their own server selection algorithm.
-Some implementations will "lock on" to the server with least latency, or one of the servers that has a similar latency to the fastest.
-Some choose the server at random each time, and some distribute the queries based on complicated formulas.
-A 2012 paper describes the algorithm of popular implementations at the time.
+Thus, each recursive software vendor determines their own server selection algorithm.
+Some resolver implementations will "lock on" to the server with least latency, or one of the servers that has a latency similar to the fastest.
+Some resolver implementations choose the server at random each time, and some distribute the queries based on complicated formulas.

-It is probably best to let your recursive software do its job as designed, rather than trying to influence it to prefer or avoid particular servers.
+It is probably more reliable to let your recursive software do its job as designed, rather than trying to influence it to prefer or avoid particular servers.

 Almost all DNS clients utilize UDP transport by default for queries.
-However, there are some situations when TCP might be used instead.
+However, there are some situations when TCP needs to be used instead.

-Perhaps the most common use of TCP happens when a UDP response is truncated.
+The most common use of TCP happens when a UDP response is truncated.
 Such truncation occurs when a server's response is too large to fit in a single UDP message.
 This depends on the client's advertised UDP buffer size, and any response size limits that the server may place on itself.
-When a client receives a response with the truncated bit set, it should retry the query over TCP to get the full response.
+When a client receives a response with the truncated bit set, the DNS protocol says that it must retry the query over TCP to get the full response.